Continental Innovates with Rancher and Kubernetes

 cluster_name: mycluster

 By default, RKE will check the installed Docker version on all hosts and fail with an error if the version is not supported by Kubernetes.
-The list of supported Docker versions are set specifically for each Kubernetes version.
+The list of supported Docker versions is set specifically for each Kubernetes version in kontainer-driver-metadata depending on the RKE version used, as shown below.
 To override this behavior, set this option to true.
+Refer to the following:

 The default value is false.